Chapter 8: React Implementation with Hooks

 );

-}This hook bundles the common pattern of subscribing to data, loading, and error observables, plus fetching on mount.
+}This hook bundles the common pattern of reading data, loading, and error signals, plus fetching on mount.

 8.7.2 useCommand Hook